davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/actuator.md

 Table 13.
 Continuous Query(CQ), Statistic Details

-The {pivotal-gemfire-name} Continuous Query system is also tracked with the following additional details on the client:
+The VMware GemFire Continuous Query system is also tracked with the following additional details on the client:

 <table class="tableblock frame-all grid-all" style="width: 90%;">